auth-global/self-documenting-cryptography/README.md

 Taking that higher-level view, PHKDF affirms the spirit of the HKDF's design principle.
 It is highly recommended that any complete application of `phkdfStream` itself express a clear distinction between extraction and expansion, even if the lower level building block does not.

-A minimal example of a complete high-level application of PHKDF without key stretching is included in API documentation as [`hkdfSimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs).
+A minimal example of a complete high-level application of PHKDF is included in API documentation as [`hkdfSimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs).
 This demonstrates using two calls to `phkdfStream` in order to taking initial keying material and turning those secrets into an unbounded pseudorandom stream.
 Any two non-overlapping portions of this pseudorandom stream may be safely revealed or otherwise used independently of each other.

 Taking a step up in complexity, [`phkdfVerySimple`](phkdf/lib/Crypto/PHKDF/Primitives.hs) adds key stretching via a single call to the similarly dangerous and low-level `phkdfSlowExtract` function, which itself is two calls `phkdfStream`.
 Adding in one more call for safe final output expansion, this high-level protocol involves three calls to `phkdfStream` in total.
 This example is the simplest demonstration of the actual portmanteau that PHKDF recommends using.